Why the Amazon Basics Keyboard Is My Favorite Keyboard

 - Playing games (key rollover is worth discussing)

 I’ve used at least 10 different keyboards over the years and I can’t think of one that I really preferred over this Amazon Basics keyboard.
-It hits all of the major points that make a keyboard good and it also happens to only be only $14.
+It hits all of the major points that make a keyboard good and it also happens to be $17.

 Although the keyboard is cheap in price, I haven’t found another keyboard that I liked as much as this one at any price point.
 I did a lot of looking around too.